You Did It!

 Thanks to each one of you who made a gift to support our Free Kindergarten campaign!

-Thank you for becoming our partner in providing affordable, faith-based education to children who might not otherwise have this opportunity.
+Thank you for becoming our partner in providing affordable, rigorous, faith-based education to children who might not otherwise have this opportunity.

 Kindergarten is a Cornerstone of Education